Cameron-Nann-Python/Google-Advanced-Data-Analytics-Projects/README.md

 ```

 4. **Open notebook and review documents as needed**
-- Open lab notebook `project_4_Automatidata_lab.ipynb` and select the virtual environment for kernel
+- Open lab notebook `project_5_Automatidata_lab.ipynb` and select the virtual environment for the kernel
-- Either change the location of the csv or put "csv/" when loading dataset (Windows)
+- Either change the location of the csv or put "csv/" when loading dataset (Windows) into a DataFrame
 - Review `pdf` folder to better understand workflow
 ## 📂 Files Included
 - `2017_Yellow_Tax_Trip_Data.csv`: TLC taxicab dataset